IPS-Eye-White

 Proponents often refer to this doctrine as "hard to understand".

-Is it any wonder that not only would someone find this hard to understand, but that a logical and fair minded human being would balk at the thought that they are condemned for a crime that they themselves did not commit.
+Isn't it true that any logical and fair minded human being would balk at the thought that they are condemned for a crime that they themselves did not commit?
+Does it not speak volumes that we consider it a "miscarriage of justice" when an innocent person is sentenced for an illegal act he did not commit?

 Thousands of innocent people are languishing in prison for crimes they didn't commit.
 These citizens' most basic rights to life and liberty have been quashed by an egregious failure of our criminal justice system.
 Innocent Project centers are the last hope, not only for the victims, but also for the very concept of justice as we know it."
 [01]